SyntaxxHD/live-visualizer/README.md

 To create a Live Visualizer Config (.lvc) file, follow these steps:

 1. Open a text editor of your choice.
-2. Create a new file and save it with the `.lvc` file extensions.
+2. Create a new file and save it with the `.lvc` file extension.
 3. Format the file in JSON or JSON with comments.
-4. Define the visualizer_path field as it is required and must be specified in the file.
+4. Define the `visualizer_path` field as it is required and must be specified in the file.
 It should point to the .lva file that contains the animation for the visualizer.
 5. Define the properties for the visualizer in the file.
-Each property is an object with a field value for its value.
+Each property is an object with a field `value` for its value.

 Here is an example `.lvc` file: